Jiwoodad/Jiwoodad/README.md

 </p>

 <ul>
-🔭 Currently contributing to the <a href="https://github.com/linkmind-ai/rag-project"> LinkMind</a> organization, building a Notion-based RAG chatbot
+🔭 Currently contributing to the <a href="https://github.com/linkmind-ai/rag-project"> LinkMind</a> organization, building a GraphRAG-based AI assistant for research papers
 <br />
 👨‍💻 All of my projects are available at <a href="https://melted-marten-862.notion.site/Sangheon-Jeong-c480c0c22f6247c49963777745aa1622">Portfolio</a>
 <br />
-💡 Interested in agentic RAG pipelines, information retrieval and LLM architectures
+💡 Interested in agentic RAG pipelines, knowledge graph and LLM architectures
 <br />
 📫 Contact: <b>summithonee@gmail.com</b>
 </ul>